TaxProper raises $2M to automate getting your property taxes lowered – TechCrunch

 Once you’ve punched in your address, TaxProper’s algorithm looks at the assessments of similar homes in your surrounding area, looking at things like size, number of rooms, construction materials, etc.

-They’re offering up two different pricing models, charging either a $149 up-front fee or 30% of total first year tax savings.
+They’re offering up two different pricing models, charging either a $149 up-front fee or 30% of total first-year tax savings.
 If their algorithm says your taxes can’t be lowered, you don’t pay — nor do you pay if the appeal gets denied.
 The company tells me they’re currently seeing an average per customer savings of around $700.

 TaxProper’s two co-founders have a good bit of experience in the space of taxes and government.
-Geoff Segal was previously an Actuarial Statistician and Research Analyst for State Farm, while Thomas Dowling was a Municipal Finance Advisor for Chicago Mayor Lori Lightfoot.
+Geoff Segal was previously an actuarial statistician and research analyst for State Farm, while Thomas Dowling was a municipal finance advisor for Chicago Mayor Lori Lightfoot.

 One thing to note: TaxProper is only up and running in select areas right now, as the company tests different strategies and makes sure they’re doing everything right region-by-region.
 It’s currently available in Chicago and the surrounding Cook County area, with plans to roll out “in the coming months” in New York and Texas.